PSCI Home

 • Applicants in academic fields that do not involve clinical certification or licensure but that can be applicable to health systems (e.g. anthropology, sociology, computer science/medical informatics, engineering, etc.) must have received a PhD in their field.

-Application and Start Dates: The deadline for application is February 15 for fellowships beginning July 1.
+Application and Start Dates: The deadline for application is February 15 (although applicants are encouraged to get their applications submitted as early as October) for fellowships beginning in the first part of July of the following year.

-Application Process: Submission of an application that includes (1) a cover letter, of no more than three pages, stating short and long term professional goals, clinical or other pertinent background, a statement of personal goals for the fellowship, (2) a full curriculum vitae, and (3) three letters of recommendation.
-Applicants are strongly encouraged to talk to Dr. Cowan before applying.
+Application Process: Submission of an application that includes (1) a cover letter, of no more than three pages, stating short and long term professional goals, clinical or other pertinent background, a statement of personal goals for the fellowship, (2) a full curriculum vitae, and (2) two letters of recommendation.
+Applicants are strongly encouraged to talk to Dr. Bulat before applying.

 For information about these and other fellowships in the VA: